jacksonllee/pycantonese/docs/source/index.rst

 See :ref:`papers` for a running list of our work.

-Technical support, library development, etc.
+Technical Support, Library Development, etc.
 --------------------------------------------

 Questions, bug reports and suggested features are more than welcome.